jondubois/nombo/README.md

 * From inside sims you can react to client input by emitting events to particular sockets or sessions (a session is associated with a group of sockets belonging to the same client) or broadcast to all connected sockets.
 * You can define middleware functions for various IO segments.
 For example there is a middleware segment for general HTTP requests one for HTTP GET requests, POST requests, one for general IO (socket) requests, for IO requests of type RPC, etc...
 * You can easily store volatile in-memory data through a session object.
 This data will automatically be mapped to one of possibly multiple data stores based on your session ID.

+**Structure**
+* Client side scripts can be loaded statically (at compile time) or dynamically (at runtime).
+* Client scripts have the same structure as server-side Node.js modules and Nombo SIMs (CommonJS) - Like Node.js modules, each script operates in its own isolated scope.
+* Allows you to import scripts which have global scope (e.g. jQuery, jQuery UI, Backbone, AngularJS...) - In Nombo, these are referred to as libs (libraries).